aseichter2007/ClipboardConqueror/readme.md

    - |||coder,mute,memone,stevesdayoff|
      > This command will insert the coder character card, the mute card, memone, and stevesdayoff.
 The AI will receive each of these.
-     Note, only coder is a standard character.
+     Note, only coder is a standard card.

   It's useful to save information like
    ```